 Office: 1092 KMBL

-After high school, I came to BYU with plans to become a pediatrician.
+I grew up in Arizona, and after high school I came to BYU with plans to become a pediatrician.
 Along the way, I started to do research with BYU faculty and developed a passion for research that seeks to understand how human behavior is related to health and well-being.
 I changed course and went to graduate school at Purdue University, where I completed my M.S. degree studying how temperament and personality influence helping children's behaviors.

 After Purdue, I worked for the State of Indiana Department of Child Services as a family case manager for a year and a half.
 Then I came back to BYU from 2007-2010, where I completed my Ph.D. studying emotional regulation and perceptual development in young children, as well as how parental work roles influence health and well-being in the family.
 From 2010-2013 I was a postdoctoral fellow at the University of Illinois at Urbana-Champaign, where I was mentored by Dr. Barbara Fiese, an expert in how daily family routines influence children's health and well-being.
 Then in 2013 I returned to Purdue University as an assistant professor.
-After five wonderful years at Purdue I was offered a position at BYU, where I am now privileged to be an assistant professor in Psychology.
+After five wonderful years at Purdue my family felt it was time to move closer to our extended families and back to the mountains.
+When I was offered a position to come back here, we jumped at the chance and I am now privileged to be an assistant professor in Psychology at BYU.

 - PhD in Marriage, Family, and Human Development from Brigham Young University, 2010

 - Master of Science in Child Development and Family Studies from Purdue University, 2006